 The installation process is covered in the Installation and Upgrade Guide.
 You should perform the basic installation steps and not install any distribution.
 This will give you the “lightest” possible version of TYPO3 CMS.

-Log into your basic installation and move to the ADMIN TOOLS > Extensions module.
-You will see all extensions which are loaded by default.
-Required extensions are not only loaded by default, they have no “Activate/Deactivate” button, too.
+In your basic installation, go to the ADMIN TOOLS > Extensions module.
+You will see all the extensions that are loaded by default.
+Required extensions that are loaded by default have no “Activate/Deactivate” button.